 - MaxG can also treat telangiectasias (broken capillaries) and smaller facial vessels

-The Intense Pulsed Light (IPL) technology utilizes a large spectrum of light wavelengths to treat the skin.
+- The Intense Pulsed Light (IPL) technology utilizes a large spectrum of light wavelengths to treat the skin.
 Different systems may be used, each of which filter light from different parts of the spectrum.
-Portions of the light spectrum have wavelengths that are ideal for different treatments, such as sun spot removal and blood vessel clearance.
+Portions of the light spectrum have wavelengths that are ideal for different treatments, such as sunspot removal and blood vessel clearance.
 The Cynosure MaxG handpiece emits pulses of light simultaneously at the upper and lower ends of the spectrum in order to maintain efficacy while limiting side effects.
 The pulses are absorbed by the pigment in brown spots and the blood in visible blood vessels.
 This light energy is then converted to heat.
 The heat shrinks the blood vessels and works to break down cells that create the pigment.

-It is extremely important that you are NOT sunburned or tanned (including artificial tans) when the treatment is performed, as this may interfere with the IPL procedure and increase risk of side effects.
+- It is extremely important that you are NOT sunburned or tanned (including artificial tans) when the treatment is performed, as this may interfere with the IPL procedure and increase the risk of side effects.
 A mild warmth or pinching sensation on the skin will tell you when the laser is being pulsed.
 No anesthesia is necessary, but a topical gel is often applied during the treatment.

-Immediately after treatment, you may feel like you have a mild sunburn, with minor redness and possibly some swelling.
-This usually lasts less than 24 hours, and can be soothed with cold compresses.
+- Immediately after treatment, you may feel like you have a mild sunburn, with minor redness and possibly some swelling.
+This usually lasts less than 24 hours and can be soothed with cold compresses.
 Your brown spots will also darken temporarily after each treatment and be naturally shed from the skin within 2 weeks.
-Moisturizer and sunscreen should be applied immediately afterwards and should be continued throughout the duration of your IPL Photofacial treatment.
+Moisturizer and sunscreen should be applied immediately afterward and should be continued throughout the duration of your IPL Photofacial treatment.
 For most patients, it takes 4-6 treatments spaced approximately 3 or 4 weeks apart.